 What Do You Think?

-Some tedious work isn’t it?
-As I explained earlier, the idea of this post is not to offer you the ‘best’ method but suggestions that one may find helpful in managing his/her facebook account.
+The idea of this post is not to offer you the best method but suggestions that one may find helpful in managing his/her Facebook account.
 Facebook will continue to evolve.
 No matter how far we go, always remember we are responsible for our online presence and branding.
 If you do not bother about it, nobody else will.